Learning Robust Penetration Testing Policies under Partial Observability: A systematic evaluation: Discussion

 To interpret these results, we must first establish what characterizes effective penetration testing behaviour.
 An optimal policy should achieve the highest cumulative reward by eliminating the use of unnecessary actions, since all actions incur penalties, with exploit and privilege escalation actions incurring higher costs than scans.
 The optimal policy thus involves systematically gathering information through scans, retaining this information to avoid redundant scanning, and then selecting the appropriate exploit or privilege escalation action based on the gathered intelligence.

-A key finding of our study is that the nature of this task does not require complex nor computationally expensive approaches such as LSTM or transformer architectures.
+A key finding of our study is that the nature of this task does not require complex nor computationally expensive approaches such as LSTM or TrXL.
 Given the information-retrieval nature of the environment, simply encoding observation history as augmented inputs proves highly effective.
-This approach allows the agent to learn a policy that carefully gathers the necessary information and acts on it efficiently, much like a human penetration tester would approach the task: methodically collecting and evaluating information before selecting the right exploit to launch.
+While these conclusions are established within the on-policy, actor-critic framework of PPO—the current standard for this domain—they demonstrate that architectural complexity does not inherently guarantee better reasoning over discovered facts.

 Interestingly, our manual inspection of learned policies reveals distinct behavioural patterns among the policies learnt by the different algorithms we studied.
 PPO-TrXL learned a brute-force policy, sequentially trying every exploit until gaining user access, then attempting every privilege escalation action until achieving root access.
 PPO-LSTM does make use of scans, but overall, the LSTM architecture was not able to learn a good representation of the history.
 Requiring almost twice the amount of steps to exploit all the sensitive hosts.
 PPO-FS demonstrated more refined behaviour, learning to match privilege escalation actions to discovered information but still executing exploits sequentially.
 Only PPO-AO achieved what we consider an optimal policy, executing the task efficiently with minimal redundant actions.